Siege of Leningrad: German plans

 Army Group North under Field Marshal Wilhelm Ritter von Leeb advanced to Leningrad, its primary objective.
 By early August, Army Group North was seriously over-extended, having advanced on a widening front and dispersed its forces on several axes of advance.
 Leeb estimated he needed 35 divisions for all of his tasks, while he only had 26.
 The attack resumed on 10 August but immediately encountered strong opposition around Luga.
 Elsewhere, Leeb's forces were able to take Kingisepp and Narva on 17 August.
 The army group reached Chudovo on 20 August, severing the rail link between Leningrad and Moscow.
-Tallinn fell on 28 August.
+Tallinn was captured on 28 August.